manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-01-12-disable-rails-before-slash-after-callback.markdown

 {% img left /images/posts/skip-step.png 240 240 Skip Step %}

 Today I've had some difficulties with a Rails migration, that took ages to complete.
-After some debugging I figured out the that the issues was because of the `before_save` and `after_save` callbacks.
+After some debugging I figured out that the issues was because of the `before_save` and `after_save` callbacks.

 Of course we could remove the before and after save callbacks to speed up the process, but I don't like the idea of releasing a model that misses these behavior.
 I mean they're not there for no reason right?